ADVERTISEMENT

 • The YDP-165 is the new top model of Yamaha’s entry-level Arius class.
 Alternatively, Yamaha also offers this piano in a slim version under the name YDP-S55.

-• Compared to the predecessor model, the playback system has been improved , and operation is upgraded via app.
+• Compared to the predecessor model, the piano offers an improved playback system and supports the Smart Pianist app.

 Pros and Cons